acivitillo/assyem_blog/content/articles/installing filestash with Nomad.md

+Installing Filestash with the Nomad orchestrator 2020-05-24
+Technology

-## Installing Filestash with the Nomad orchestrator and behind nginx
+## Installing Filestash with the Nomad orchestrator

 Filestash is a very low consumption app so if you are using a big-ish server it makes sense to run it together with other applications.
 Nomad is an easy way to orchestrate containers and applications in a single server without having to deal with the complexity of Kubernetes.